 In addition to the main trunk line running the length of the South Island, branch railways were important in Canterbury.
 They carried passengers and goods between rural districts and Christchurch.
 This map shows Canterbury’s rail network, and how it developed to 1890 and then to 1930.
-The rate of development in the 1870s and 1880s was particularly marked.
+The pace of development in the 1870s and 1880s was particularly marked.
 After that it slowed.
-It was not until 1923, for example, that the railway reached the West Coast, providing a vital link across the Southern Alps.
+It was not until 1923 that the railway reached the West Coast, providing a vital link across the Southern Alps.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.